GUIDES & RESOURCES

 How much data does Netflix use per hour?

 This depends on the kind of video quality you’re after.
-If you’re watching on a web browser, Netflix gives you a few extra options, each with dramatically different levels of data usage:2
+If you’re watching on a web browser, Netflix gives you a few extra options, each with dramatically different levels of data usage:

-An auto video quality option is also available.3 This option automatically adjusts the quality to the highest possible level that your internet can handle without too much stopping and starting (which you might know as ‘buffering’).
+An auto video quality option is also available.
+This option automatically adjusts the quality to the highest possible level that your internet can handle without too much stopping and starting (which you might know as ‘buffering’).
+Auto quality will give you the best quality picture your connection (and Netflix account type) can handle, but at the potential cost of more data used per hour.

 How does Netflix work with NBN Internet?